shagunbandi/final-jhipster/README.md

 sed -i '/swap / s/^\(.*\)$/#\1/g' /etc/fstab
 ```

-###### enable ip tables because master machine and kubernetes cluster machine will talk to each other and also pod to pod commuication will happen with this
+###### Enable ip tables because master machine and kubernetes cluster machine will talk to each other and also pod to pod commuication will happen with this

 ```
 modprobe br_netfilter